 Other Investments.
-While the Fund will invest primarily in MLP interests, the Fund may invest up to 20% of its assets in non-MLP equity securities of U.S. and foreign companies primarily engaged in the energy sector, which equity securities may include common stocks, preferred and convertible preferred securities, stock warrants and rights; business and income trusts; derivatives; and cash and cash equivalents such as money-market instruments including obligations of the U.S. government, its agencies or instrumentalities.
+While the Fund will invest primarily in MLP interests, the Fund may invest up to 20% of its assets in other investments, including equity securities of U.S. and foreign companies primarily engaged in the energy sector.
 The Fund may invest up to 20% of its assets in foreign securities, such as foreign companies primarily engaged in the energy sector and Canadian income and royalty trusts.
 Income and royalty trusts are publicly traded vehicles that gather income on royalties and pay out most of the cash flows to shareholders as distributions.
 They are similar, in some respect, to MLPs and have similar risks.
 The Fund may invest in foreign securities represented by American Depositary Receipts, which are certificates evidencing ownership of shares of a non-U.S. issuer that are issued by U.S. depositary banks and that generally trade on an established market in the United States.

 The Fund may purchase and sell exchange-listed put and call options on MLPs and on various MLP indices.
 These derivative transactions may be used in an attempt to protect against possible changes in the market value of securities held in, or to be purchased for, the Fund's portfolio resulting from securities markets or currency exchange rate fluctuations, to protect the Fund's unrealized gains in the value of its portfolio securities, to facilitate the sale of such securities for investment purposes, or to establish a position in the derivatives markets as a substitute for purchasing or selling particular securities.
 Derivative transactions may also be used to enhance potential gain.
 The use of derivative transactions is a function of numerous variables including market conditions.
-The ability of the Fund to utilize these techniques successfully will depend on the adviser's ability to predict market movements, which cannot be assured.
-The Fund will comply with applicable regulatory requirements when implementing these strategies, techniques and instruments, and the Fund will segregate assets (or as provided by applicable regulations, enter into certain offsetting positions) to cover its obligations under options to limit leveraging of the Fund.
+The ability of the Fund to utilize these techniques successfully will depend on the Adviser's ability to predict market movements, which cannot be assured.

 Sell Discipline.
-The adviser believes in buying MLPs that will produce favorable results over the long-term and, therefore, the Fund does not intend to purchase or sell securities for short-term trading purposes.
-However, there is no limit on the adviser's ability to engage in short-term transactions and the adviser may sell an MLP interest without regard to portfolio turnover if the adviser identifies other investments it deems more attractive than current holdings, if the security achieves the adviser's target valuation, if the MLP investment experiences an adverse development or a change in management or management philosophy, when the adviser determines that its expectations and those of the market are mismatched, or for temporary defensive purposes.
-Active trading by the adviser could result in high portfolio turnover.
+The Adviser believes in buying MLPs that will produce favorable results over the long-term and, therefore, the Fund does not intend to purchase or sell securities for shortterm trading purposes.
+However, there is no limit on the Adviser's ability to engage in short-term transactions and the Adviser may sell an MLP interest without regard to portfolio turnover if the Adviser identifies other investments it deems more attractive than current holdings, if the security achieves the Adviser's target valuation, if the MLP investment experiences an adverse development or a change in management or management philosophy, when the Adviser determines that its expectations and those of the market are mismatched, or for temporary defensive purposes.
+Active trading by the Adviser could result in high portfolio turnover.

 Non-Diversified Fund.
-The Fund is not a diversified fund, which means that its investment results may be dependent upon the results of fewer investments than other mutual funds that are diversified.
+The Fund is not diversified, which means that its investment results may be dependent upon the results of fewer investments than other mutual funds that are diversified.